heliaxdev/migrate-masp-events/README.md

 ## Migration instructions

+First and foremost, **make sure you are not running the migrations from a pruned CometBFT node** (such as a state synced node).
+This is important, as the migrations require access to historical tx data.

 1. Stop the Namada full node on `v1.1.4`
 2. Create a backup of the CometBFT `data` directory
     - In practice, only the `state.db` needs to be backed up,